Bella Donna (comics): Fictional character biography

 It has yet to be revealed whether Bella Donna has retained her mutant powers after the events of M-Day.

 Bella Donna reappeared, still leading the Assassin's Guild.
 She dispatches a group of super-villain assassins after Domino.

 Much later, she clashes with Kaine who takes on the Scarlet Spider identity.

-After hearing of Remy and Anna-Marie's wedding, Bella paid her ex-fiance a quick visit at the newlywed's humble abode right when the Thieves Guild comes crashing into it.
+After hearing of Remy and Anna-Marie's wedding, Bella paid her ex-fiancé a quick visit at the newlywed's humble abode right when the Thieves Guild comes crashing into it.
 Gambit's old flame came to warn him that none in the guilds are all too happy with whom he married and now his subordinates are gunning for both his crown and his head.
 She would opt to keep the sharks in her den off of his back as long as she could, but could make no guarantees due to their rival sects history before bidding farewell.

 Ms. Bordeaux would next turn up in the service of Candra once more as she proposed to unite the Thieves & Assassins Guilds in wake of Nate Grey's devastation of the X-Men and the mutant population.
 But found herself on the receiving end of her reborn patron's treachery once again when the External offered a choice between her and Rogue as a sacrifice in exchange for power or exile.
-Gambit would choose neither however and instead opted to free his new wife while working out a new deal between his clan and their mortal enemies while putting his adopted father; Jean-Luc LeBeau in as a regent whom oversees and reports back to him while returning leadership of the assassins back to Bella Donna.
-Who escorts the scheming patron of her clansmen away while joking of sending the now infantile manipulator to school if she does not behave.
+Gambit would choose neither however and instead opted to free his new wife while working out a new deal between his clan and their mortal enemies while putting his adopted father; Jean-Luc LeBeau in as a regent whom oversees and reports back to him while returning leadership of the Assassins Guild back to Bella Donna, who escorts the scheming patron of her clansmen away while joking of sending the now infantile manipulator to school if she does not behave.

+Powers and abilities

+Bella Donna possesses astral projection and plasma blast abilities.